Veraticus/clearingway/README-menus.md

 #### Required properties
 - `roleType` (array of string) - Category of role (string enum), defined in `role.go`
 #### Optional properties
+- `difficulties` (array of string) - Encounter difficulties you want to include in this menu.
 - `requireClear` (bool) - Whether the configured roles require their respective encounter's clear role.

 ### Per-role basis